danaikorre/dsmanufacturing.github.io/course_content_2021/assessment.md

    * up to 5 bullet points

 #### Grading &amp; feedback
- * You may attempt each quiz up to 3 times; your highest score will feed into your overall grade
+ * Quizzes matched to a week's lecture topics will be released by the end of each week.
+At the start of the following week a standard set of solutions for free text questions will be made available, to guide discussions of quiz questions during the Q&A sessions.
- * There will be a short delay between quiz submission and grading.
-You will receive an overall score and breakdown by question, in addition to written feedback for the first attempt at any question that has a written component.
+ * Quizzes are graded as complete/incmplete.
 <br />

-**All quizzes must be completed by 23:59 on Jul 17th.**
+While we recommend completing quizzes on a weekly basis, you may choose to attempt them at any time during the course. **The final deadline for all quizzes is 23:59 on Jul 10th.**
 <p>&nbsp;</p>